Mariners vs. Diamondbacks Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .348 with two doubles, four home runs and five RBI.
+- Rodriguez will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is hitting .275 with three doubles, four home runs, three walks and six RBI.

 Rodríguez Recent Games